Cal Raleigh Preview, Player Props: Mariners vs. White Sox

-Cal Raleigh -- with an on-base percentage of .220 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Mike Clevinger on the mound, on August 22 at 8:10 PM ET.
+On Wednesday, Cal Raleigh (.538 slugging percentage in past 10 games, including four home runs) and the Seattle Mariners play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 2:10 PM ET.

-He mashed two homers in his last game (going 3-for-5) in his most recent appearance against the White Sox.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the White Sox.

 Cal Raleigh Game Info & Props vs. the White Sox